AndrewHakmi/Nexus/🪵-Team-structure.md

 **Note:** The team is steadily growing and evolving.
-This page might be out of date in a month.
+This page might be out of date in a week or a month.

 ## Development
 The Auto-GPT development team uses the following roles: